 10. Wait for the Smell to Fade Naturally

 You’ve already removed the smell.
-Now here’s how to avoid dealing with it again next time.
+Here’s how to avoid dealing with it again — mostly by reducing direct contact and stopping oils from transferring in the first place.

 Use Pre-Rolls or Tools Instead of Handling Flower

-Wash Your Hands Immediately After Handling Cannabis
+Wash Your Hands Right After Handling Cannabis

 Wear Disposable Gloves When Breaking Up Buds